 - Pour the caramel topping into the greased and floured Bundt pan.

 - Prepare cake mix according to package directions.
 Pour the cake batter into the cake pan over the caramel topping.

 - Spray a sheet of aluminum foil with cooking spray (or just use nonstick foil) and cover the pan TIGHTLY with the foil.
 Covering tightly is very important.
-Set the Bundt pan into a large pan and set on the oven rack and slide in.
+Set the Bundt pan into a large pan (such as a roasting pan) and set on the oven rack.

 - Carefully pour hot water into the larger pan to a depth of 2 inches (The Bundt pan will be sitting in 2 inches of water).
 Bake for two hours.

 - After two hours, remove cake from water and allow to cool for 15 minutes.
 Peel off the aluminum foil.
 Invert cake onto a large plate with rim.
 The caramel topping should flow down the sides.
 Cool completely then refrigerate.